 I grew up in Missoula, MT, where I became interested in the field of ecology in high school.
 I helped develop a research project on Steller’s jay alarm calling and predator avoidance that sparked my passion for ecology as a way to understand the natural world.
 As an undergraduate, I attended Stanford University, where I majored in ecology and evolutionary biology.
 At Stanford, I researched resource partitioning in a native California ant community, drought and pollinator network structure in the Colorado Rockies, and bird biodiversity and ecotourism in Costa Rica.
 After graduating I spent a year as a lab technician at Princeton University working on a project connecting rapid evolution to coexistence in two fruit fly species.
-I am looking forward to joining the Population Biology Graduate Group to further develop my research interests surrounded by an integrative and collaborative ecology community.
-Outside of my research interests, I enjoy recreating outdoors, cooking and baking, and social dance.
+Outside of my research interests, I enjoy hiking, cooking and baking, and playing racquetball.

 Department of Entomology and Nematology

 2020 National Science Foundation (NSF) Graduate Research Fellowship (GRFP)

 Echeverri, A., J. R. Smith, D. MacArthur-Waltz, K. S. Lauck, C. B. Anderson, R. Monge Vargas, I. Alvarado Quesada, S. A. Wood, R. Chaplin-Kramer, and G. C. Daily.
 2022.
 Biodiversity and infrastructure interact to drive tourism to and within Costa Rica.
 Proceedings of the National Academy of Sciences 119:e2107662119. link